Stelo Technical Documents

 You can also use the SQDR PowerShell cmdlets on any system (Linux, Windows, or MacOS) with PowerShell and network connectivity to the host system.

-To enable RBAC (Role Based Access Control and Auditing), you enable RBAC and logging with sqdrconf and manage users and roles with either sqdrconf or drmgr.
+To enable RBAC (Role Based Access Control and Auditing), use sqdrconf to enable RBAC and logging, and manage users and roles with either sqdrconf or drmgr.

 Configure SQDR sources, destinations, and subscriptions